AnastasiaS37/web-larek-frontend/Architecture_description.md

 - `getTotalItems`, which returns a number — allows retrieving the number of products in the cart
 - `isInBasket`, which takes a product id and returns a boolean — allows checking if a product is in the cart
 - `clearBasket` - clears the cart
+The class constructor accepts an instance of the event broker.

 #### CustomerData
 The CustomerData class is responsible for storing customer data.
 Fields: